 The reason U.S. property prices are so cheap is because we have a large land mass, a stable government, a world currency, a deep bond market, strong IP protection, incredible productivity, a strong work ethic, property rights, human rights, a desire for equality, clean air, drinkable tap water, a deep education system, and innovative technology.
 Not owning at least a primary residence in such a great country when foreigners are beating down our doors to buy is foolish long term.
 We’re going to hear the same complaints from the same people 10 years from now.

 Foreigners see U.S. coastal city property like U.S. coastal city inhabitants see middle America property: great overall value.
 But before the tidal wave of new foreign money comes crashing down on the heartland on top of fluid coastal city money looking for new opportunities, I want as much exposure to the heartland as prudently possible.
-The easiest way I can do so is through a real estate crowdfunding platform like RealtyShares.
+The easiest way I can do so is through a real estate crowdfunding platform like RealtyShares, where you can invest as little as $5,000 – $10,000 per project.
 Sooner or later the money is going to start pouring in.
-Before it really does, I’m happy to earn a healthy yield while I wait.

 International background: Lived in Manila, Lusaka, Osaka, Washington D.C., Taipei, and Kuala Lumpur for the first 13 years of my life.
 Then studied abroad in Beijing, Shanghai, Rio de Janeiro, and Sao Paulo for undergrad and business school.
 Traveled to over 50 countries (most recently Czech Republic, Austria, Hungary, and France in 2016) and speak Mandarin, English, and terrible Spanish.
 If you can’t trust me, then trust Rick Steves!
 I’m always on the lookout for cost of living comparisons.